charlie-gallagher/ggunit/README.md

 ## Installation

-You can install the development version of ggunit like so:
+ggunit is not available on CRAN.
+You can install the development version of ggunit from GitHub:

 ``` r
 # install.packages("remotes")